-- What if I do not have the verification DSHS asked for?
+- I do not have the proof DSHS asked for.

 - I changed my mind about applying.
-How do I withdraw my application?
+Can I withdraw my application?

-- How long does DSHS have to act on my application?
+- How long will DSHS take to look at my application?

-- How do I ask for an administrative hearing?
+- How do I ask for a hearing?

 - How do I get ready for an administrative hearing?

-*If you need medical assistance, apply at http://www.wahbexchange.org/ or call the Healthplanfinder customer support center number at 1-855-923-4633.
+Apply online at or call Healthplanfinder’s customer support center at 1-855-923-4633.
 Interpreters, translation, and extra help for anyone having trouble with an application are available.
-Also, read Health Care Reform – General Information.

 DSHS must give you applications and notices in your primary language.

-DSHS will ask for documents verifying (supporting) your statements in the application.
-Example: a copy of a car title, to verify ownership.
+DSHS will ask for paperwork verifying (proving) some of the things in your application.
+Example: a copy of a car title, to prove you own it.

-You can use other verification, such as statements by other parties.
+You can use other proof, such as statements by other people.

-Expedited Food Assistance: You must be allowed to apply immediately.
-If DSHS approves you, food assistance must be “in hand” within seven days.
+Expedited (Emergency) Food Assistance: They must let you apply immediately.
+If they approve you, you must get food assistance within seven days.

 All Others: 30 days.

-If they deny your application or do not timely act upon it, you have the right to ask for an administrative hearing.
-Then an administrative law judge will decide if the denial was legally correct.
+If they deny your application or do not timely act on it, you can ask for a hearing.
+An administrative law judge then decides if you should get benefits after all.

 Write the Office of Administrative Hearings (OAH) at P.O.
 Box 42489, Olympia, WA 98504.